Trial-In-Error/poll.js/README.md

 5. Create a heroku project with `heroku create`.
 6. Deploy code with `git push heroku master`.
 7. Start one dyno (worker process) with `heroku ps:scale web=1`.
-8. REALLY MESSY MONGODB SETUP OH SHIT DOCUMENT THIS CRAP
-9. EVEN MESSIER SSL / HTTPS SETUP FIGURE THIS OUTTTTT
-10. THEN FIGURE OUT HOW TO DO REDIS GODDAMN MAN
+8. Find a MongoDB-as-a-service provider and follow their setup instructions.
+This project initially used MongoLab's free service.
+9. Find a redis-as-a-service provider and follow their setup instructions.
+This project initially used redisCloud's free service.
-11. Visit your app with `heroku open`!
+10. Visit your app with `heroku open`!

 Heroku Cheatsheet
 ---------------------------------